 High-resolution audio vs. 16 bit / 44.1kHz

-On the optimal sampling frequency and bit-depth of audio files for distribution.
+Investigation of the optimal sampling frequency and bit depth of distribution audio formats.

 Uploaded: Nov.
 2, 2021

 There is a huge amount of misinformation on the net about the optimal sampling frequency and resolution (bit depth) of audio files for distribution.
 The CD (Compact Disc) was released forty years ago, but digital audio is still a chaotic subject, mainly dominated by misconceptions.